-Conflicts of Interest: Wüst HM is a graduate student of RTG2162 “Neurodevelopment and Vulnerability of the Central Nervous System”.
-The other author has no conflicts of interest to declare.
+Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037tcr.2017.12.19).
+Wüst HM is a graduate student of RTG2162 “Neurodevelopment and Vulnerability of the Central Nervous System”.
+Wegner M has no conflicts of interest to declare.

 - Aldape K, Zadeh G, Mansouri S, et al. Glioblastoma: pathology, molecular mechanisms and markers.
 Acta Neuropathol 2015;129:829-48.
 [Crossref] [PubMed]